 What tarot deck do you recommend for beginners?

-I get asked this almost everyday.
+I get asked this almost every day.
 I recommend something you will USE!
 Find a deck that makes your heart flutter.
 Let your soul/intuition guide you to the deck that suits your spirit.
 Anything from Doreen Virtue is highly recommended.
 Her decks are filled with positive and uplifting messages and she has something for everyone.

 Where do I start?

 You can buy your deck at a local crystal shop, bookstore, or even order on Amazon.
-When you receive your deck, unwrap the deck and light some dried sage or incense to clear away the energy.
+When you receive your deck, unwrap the deck and light some herbal smoke or incense to clear away the energy.
 This helps you to claim the deck as your own.
 After cleansing the deck, you can begin to sleep with one card a night under your pillow to begin creating a connection with your intuition.

 What is your favorite deck?